 Alex received an M.A. in Italian from Columbia in 2017.
 His graduate coursework has spanned many disciplines and time periods, and he has presented his research at regional, national, and international conferences and lectures.
 He earned an M.Phil. in Italian and Comparative Literature from Columbia in 2019.
 His research topics for his qualifying exams included Dante and the Church, Petrarch’s relationship with a multicultural Mediterranean, and the history of medieval antifraternal satire.

 Alex is a member of the Dante Society of America, the American Boccaccio Association, the Medieval Academy of America, and the Modern Language Association.
 He has taught Italian language for three years at Columbia and and now teaches Literature Humanities in Columbia’s Core Curriculum.
-Alex is the President of the Arts & Sciences Graduate Council and works as a Writing Consultant at the GSAS Writing Studio.
+Alex served two terms as the President of the Arts & Sciences Graduate Council and works as a Senior Writing Consultant at the GSAS Writing Studio.